Unhosted-Wallet/unhosted-strategies/docs/strategy-implementation-specs.md

 If a user is never able to have more than a single position for a strategy (because the underlying protocol only support a single position) then the strategy should use `IUWConstants.SINGLE_POSITON` to represent this position.

+UIs are able to check what functions are supported by a strategy by using `IERC165`.

 ### Deposit
 For deposit there are three interfaces, `IUWDeposit`, `IUWDepositBeneficiary` and `IUWDepositExtended`.
 All strategies should strive to implement `IUWDeposit` and if possible also `IUWDepositBeneficiary`, in cases where this is not possible or would have serious downsides its possible to implement the alternative `IUWDepositExtended`.